oracle-livelabs/developer/multicloud-azuredevops-oracledb/configurevault/configurevault.md

       ![App registration](images/appregistration.png)

-## Task 2: Create Vault and Secrets For Wallet and Password
+## Task 2: Create Azure Vault and Secrets For Wallet and Password

    1. From the home screen, click `Key Vaults` and `Create`